 Dr. Moyer also holds an appointment to the faculty of the University of Louisville School of Public Health and Information Sciences where she helps educate and inspire the next generation of public health leaders and professionals.
 She is a board-certified family physician.

-Dr. Moyer is a well-respected and much sought-after leader in public health.
+Dr. Moyer is a well-respected and much sought-after leader.
+Recently, the de Beaumont Foundation named her one of 40 Under 40 national leaders in public health.
 She’s a convener who has brought together hundreds of partners across all sectors of the community to reduce infant mortality rates, increase the number of people trained in suicide prevention, and stopped one of the worst hepatitis A outbreaks in the country in a manner that was called the “gold standard” of disease outbreak response by the Centers for Disease Control.

 Dr. Moyer earned a Doctor of Medicine from the Temple University School of Medicine in Philadelphia.
 She completed her Family Medicine Residency at the Wake Forest School of Medicine and earned a Master’s in Public Health with honors from Dartmouth.
 She earned her undergraduate degree from Colorado College.